 Below is a great video explaining the SAMR model in 120 seconds.
-SAMR is a framework through which you can assess and evaluate the technology you use in your classroom.
-This framework is made up of 4 levels:
+SAMR is a framework through which you can assess and evaluate the technology you use in your class.
+Here is how the video below shared by Candace M explains the SAMR's four levels:

 In a substitution level, teachers or students are only using new technology tools to replace old ones, for instance, using Google Docs to replace Microsoft Word. the task ( writing) is the same but the tools are different.